 Non-Criminal Disposition.
 As an alternative to criminal prosecution or civil action, the Town of Stow may elect to utilize the non-criminal disposition procedure set forth in G.L.
 Ch.
 40, §21D.
 The penalty for the 1st violation shall be \$100.
 The penalty for the 2nd violation shall be \$200.
-The penalty for the 3rd and violation shall be \$300.
-The penalty for the 3rd and subsequent violations shall be \$400 each day or part thereof that such violation occurs or continues shall constitute a separate offense.
+The penalty for the 3rd violation shall be \$300.
+The penalty for the 4th and subsequent violations shall be \$400 each.
 The Town of Stow may also impose additional penalties for reimbursement of labor and/or materials used to temporarily remedy the violation.